aabbtree77/tensors/index.md

 $$

 It holds for any row-vector $a^{i}$ and column-vector $b_{j}$.
 Verify now that this allows to shift sub and superscript indices while maintaining their type and the order within the type group.

+After some thinking, I have abandoned any desire to reduce tensors to matrices.
+It is better to treat them symbolically.

 ## Shankland's Tensor Algebras